ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    These models are characterized by their large size, high complexity, and high computational requirements.

-   There are usually two types of AI large models, AI foundation model and customized model.
+   There are two types of AI large models, AI foundation model and customized model.
 AI foundation large model is a model that can handle multiple tasks and domains, and has wider applicability and flexibility, but may not perform as well as customized model in